jeftegoes/AwsOverview/Analytics/AWS Glue.md

 - Useful to prepare and transform data for analytics.
 - Fully **serverless** service.
 - Glue Data Catalog: catalog of datasets.
   - **The AWS Glue Data Catalog is a central repository to store structural and operational metadata for all your data assets.
-For a given data set, you can store its table definition, physical location, add business relevant attributes, as well as track how this data has changed over time.**
+For a given data set, we can store its table definition, physical location, add business relevant attributes, as well as track how this data has changed over time.**
   - Can be used by [Amazon Athena](Amazon%20Athena.md), [Amazon Redshift](Amazon%20Redshift.md), [Amazon EMR](Amazon%20EMR.md).

 # 2. Things to know at a high-level